geneontology/pipeline/README.md

 ## Manual finalization from Zenodo failure

 This checklist can be used to manually finish a release that has unrecoverably failed while operating with Zenodo.
-See worknotes for 2020-04-24.
+See worknotes for 2021-07-07 for last go through and changes.

 - [ ] Go to zenodo for concept/last
 - [ ] Discard if anything is open